MonoGame/MonoGame/CODESTYLE.md

 ## Naming
 Follow all .NET Framework Design Guidelines for both internal and external members.
 Highlights of these include:
 * Do not use Hungarian notation
-* Do use an underscore prefix for member variables, e.g. `_foo`
+* Do use an underscore prefix for member variables, e.g. "_foo"
 * Do use camelCasing for member variables (first word all lowercase, subsequent words initial uppercase)
 * Do use camelCasing for parameters
 * Do use camelCasing for local variables
 * Do use PascalCasing for function, property, event, and class names (all words initial uppercase)
-* Do prefix interfaces names with �I�
+* Do prefix interfaces names with "I"
 * Do not prefix enums, classes, or delegates with any letter

 The reasons to extend the public rules (no Hungarian, underscore prefix for member variables, etc.) is to produce a consistent source code appearance.
 In addition, the goal is to have clean, readable source.
 Code legibility should be a primary goal.